 In regards to those fitness features, the Versa 2 does it all.
 It tracks your steps, distance, calories, floors climbed, and a variety of exercise types.
 There's a heart-rate sensor for 24/7 tracking of your ticker, a female health tracking platform, and you can even follow on-screen workouts right on the Versa's display.

 As for the watch itself, the design is lightweight, comfy, and slim.
-Despite that, Fitbit somehow still manages to cram over five days of battery life out of just a single charge.
-Compared to most Wear OS watches, which last around a day or a day and a half, being able to go nearly a full work week without charging up is pretty magical.
+It's also easy to swap out the interchangeable Fitbit Versa 2 bands when you want to switch up your look.
+Not to mention that Fitbit somehow still manages to cram over 5 days of battery life out of just a single charge.
+Compared to most Wear OS watches, which last around a day to a day and a half, being able to go nearly a full work week without charging up is pretty magical.

 As for the "smart" features, the Versa 2 brings a lot to the table.
 The touchscreen AMOLED display (which looks fantastic) showcases FitbitOS — a clean, simple UI that's really easy to navigate.
-Notifications from your phone are synced to the Versa 2, and when paired with an Android device.
-You can reply to these using emojis or pre-made messages or with your voice thanks to the Versa 2's microphone.
-You can also download apps, including big names such as Uber, Starbucks, Pandora, and Walgreens.
-The app selection still has plenty of room to grow, but considering how young it is, it's making decent progress.
+Notifications from your phone are seamlessly synced to the Versa 2.
+When your watch is paired with an Android device, you can reply to these using emojis or pre-set messages.
+You can even reply with your voice thanks to the Versa 2's microphone.
+You'll enjoy having the ability to download apps, including big names such as Uber, Starbucks, Pandora, and Walgreens.
+The app selection still has plenty of room to grow, but it's making decent progress.

-Speaking of the microphone, this also allows you to talk to Amazon Alexa.
-Just like you can on Amazon's Echo smart speakers, you can use Alexa on the Versa 2 to see what the weather is going to be like, check your calendar, find out how tall the Empire State Building is, etc. You also get access to Fitbit Pay, Fitbit's mobile payment service that allows you to use the Versa 2 to pay at stores that accept other contactless payments (such as Google Pay and Apple Pay).
+Speaking of the microphone, this perk also allows you to talk to Amazon Alexa.
+You can use Alexa on the Versa 2 to see what the weather is going to be like for the day, check your calendar, find out how tall the Empire State Building is, and much more.
+You also get access to Fitbit Pay, a mobile payment service that allows you to use the Versa 2 to pay at stores that accept other contactless payments (such as Google Pay and Apple Pay).

-There isn't a built-in GPS, meaning you have to bring your phone with you to map outdoor runs/bike rides, but thanks to local music storage for up to 300 songs, you can use the Versa 2 with a pair of Bluetooth headphones and listen to your tunes at the gym while leaving your phone at home.
-The good news is that we can expect to see some major upgrades with the soon-to-come Fitbit Versa 3
+There isn't a built-in GPS, meaning you have to bring your phone with you to map outdoor runs/bike rides.
+If you're set on having GPS on your watch, you may want to consider the Fitbit Versa 3 instead.
+You could even get real serious about your health and invest in the Fitbit Sense The good news is that thanks to local music storage for up to 300 songs, you can use the Versa 2 with a pair of Bluetooth headphones and listen to your tunes at the gym while leaving your phone at home.

 |Fitbit Versa 2||Fitbit Versa Lite|